GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Supplementary Experiments

 \textbf{Activity Prediction.} \ As shown in Table~\ref{tab:activity_prediction}, we evaluate the accuracy of source node out-degree prediction by binning degree values and computing distributional distances between the generated and reference graphs.
 The metrics of Wasserstein distance, KL-divergence, and MMD are all lower-is-better ($\downarrow$), indicating how closely the predicted degree distribution matches the ground truth.

 The results show that Graphia's activity predictor significantly outperforms DGGen and GAG-General, which rely on random sampling strategies for node activation.
 It also surpasses TIGGER, a method based on temporal point processes for modeling event timing.
-This performance advantage arises from Graphia’s structure-aware design: the activity predictor is built upon an Informer architecture~\cite{zhou2021informer} that explicitly integrates historical interaction patterns of evolving node degrees.
+This performance advantage arises from Graphia's structure-aware design: the activity predictor is built upon an Informer architecture~\cite{zhou2021informer} that explicitly integrates historical interaction patterns of evolving node degrees.
 By jointly modeling temporal dependencies and topological signals, Graphia captures more realistic user engagement dynamics, leading to more accurate activation patterns in social simulations.

 \textbf{Overall Comparison.} \ We report the Macro Structure Fidelity score ($S_\text{structure}$), Macro Phenomenon Consistency score ($S_\text{phenomenon}$), and overall IDGG performance ($S_\text{IDGG}$) across multiple models on three datasets in Figure~\ref{fig:idgg_details}.
+We select GAG-General with Llama3 backbone for demonstration, as it outperforms the Qwen3 variant.
 Overall, Graphia significantly outperforms all baselines in both structural fidelity and phenomenological consistency.
 By integrating reinforcement learning with structural feedback, Graphia achieves the top rank in $S_\text{IDGG}$ on all three datasets.
 This demonstrates its ability to generate dynamic graphs that simultaneously align with macroscopic topological properties and capture emergent social phenomena.

 Notably, DGGen is a purely structure-driven dynamic graph generator that does not utilize textual content.
 It achieves the best performance among non-LLM approaches, highlighting the effectiveness of dynamic graph neural network architectures in preserving topological dynamics.
 In contrast, among all baselines, GAG-General and Qwen3-8B-SFT emerge as the strongest performers, surpassing traditional deep-learning-based models such as DGGen and TIGGER.
 This underscores the advantage of LLM-based approaches in capturing high-level interaction patterns and their potential for generating realistic social graphs.